FabLabUTFSM/EPP-COVID19/README.md

 # EPP-COVID19

-Aqui le enseñare a Javier a documentar, así le pierde el miedo a la programación y el lab se pone mas pro jajaja
+Aqui le enseñare a Javier y a la Pía a documentar, así le pierde el miedo a la programación y el lab se pone mas pro jajaja